-After a week of my sick kid having what I thought was the common cold, I finally took her to the doctor to be sure it wasn’t strep throat or something more serious.
+After a week of my sick kid having what I thought was the common cold, I finally took her to the doctor to be sure it wasn’t something serious.
 She’d had a sore throat and a fever along with lots of other cold symptoms.
 She’d been happy enough to chill out on the couch with me, so at first, I thought it was nothing to worry about.
-We tried some home remedies that might’ve helped, but she wasn’t improving enough.
+We tried some home remedies that usually help her when she's sick, but this time, she wasn’t improving at all.

 As it turns out, she had RSV, a sinus infection, and parainfluenza.
 Studies show that, unlike many viruses that run their course in 24 hours, RSV can be contagious for as many as four weeks (1).
 Hello, plastic bubble.
 And she didn’t just have RSV, so I thought we’d be in for a long-haul recovery.

 I’ll preface this by saying it isn’t medical advice.
-I don’t work in health care, aside from being That Mom Who Researches Everything.
-(Never blindly trust someone who’s not a doctor who claims to treat a medical condition.)
 That said, it’d be pretty hard to find fault with these ideas, but do run them past your doctor to see if they’re a match for your sick kid.

-That aside, here are the home remedies that (ready for it?) got my child back on her feet within four days of starting them.
+Aside from the wonderful benefits of touch and snuggles on health, here are the home remedies that (ready for it?) got my child back on her feet within four days of starting them.
 Four days; not four weeks!
 Oh, and for what it’s worth, my doctor approved them for us.
 I’m not a fan of many of the side effects of standard meds (my child is very sensitive to them, as am I), so we prefer natural remedies whenever possible.
+(To be clear, we take them when we need to.)

 There are lots of savory anti-inflammatory foods, too, but these sweet ones sure didn’t hurt her spirits.
 How nice that some of what she needed most, were things she wanted the most.